 Leveraged trading is sometimes referred to as ‘trading on margin’ because the funds required to open and maintain a position – the ‘margin’ – represent only a fraction of its total size.

-When trading CFDs, there are two types of margin.
+When trading CFDs, there are two types of margins.
 A deposit margin is required to open a position, while a maintenance margin may be required if your trade gets close to incurring losses that the deposit margin – and any additional funds in your account – will not cover.
 If this happens, you may get a margin call from your provider asking you to top up the funds in your account.
 If you don’t add sufficient funds, the position may be closed (stop out) and any losses incurred will be realized.

 When you go on your trading platforms, you’ll find very little difference between buying and selling actual assets or CFDs.
 The look and feel of the platforms are easy to use.
 The choice to use leverage is the clue you are trading CFDs instead of other assets.